 7 actions you can take to address fears about school shootings and lockdown drills in ways that create emotional safety for children.
 Addressing questions like: What is the best way to protect our kids from school shootings?
 How can we keep them emotionally safe in the face of news about kids getting killed at school and about bomb and shooting threats at schools?
 How can we explain to them about lockdown drills?

 At Kidpower, we teach that Heart Power can be used to take kindness into your heart, protect your heart from harmful messages, and use your heart to connect with and be compassionate towards others.
-Yesterday, Lily’s Homecoming Day was filled with Heart Power.
-How Heart Power helped my elderly mother to heal her emotional heart and united our family and friends to overcome many obstacles to bring her home.
+Here’s how Heart Power helped my elderly mother to heal her emotional heart and united our family and friends to overcome many obstacles to bring her home.

 “What If Someone Starts Shooting Kids At My School?” – A Heartbreaking Question No Child Should Ever Have To Ask